activist-org/i18n-check/README.md

 - All key base paths should be the file path where the key is used
 - If a key is used in more than one file, then the lowest common directory followed by `_global` is the base path
 - Base paths should be followed by a minimally descriptive content reference
-  - The formatting of these content references is checked, but nothing more
+  - Only the formatting of these content references is checked via `i18n-check`
 - Separate base directory paths by periods (`.`)
 - Separate all directory and file name components as well as content references by underscores (`_`)
 - Repeat words in file paths for organization should not be repeated in the key